Engee documentation

 Calculation step mode uses the following formula to calculate the output signal value:

-• А - amplitude of the sinusoid.
+• А - is the amplitude of the sinusoid;

-• - phase shift of the signal.
+• - phase shift of the signal;

 • - signal offset.

-In this mode, is set to 0 at the first time step, and the block output is calculated using the formula described.
+In this mode, is set to 0 at the first time step and the block output is calculated using the formula described.
 In the next time step, is increased and the block output value is recalculated.
 When reaches , the block output is reset to 0.
 This process continues until the end of the simulation.

 The step-based calculation method of calculating the block output is characterised by the fact that the value at a given time step is independent of the value at previous steps.
 Thus, this mode avoids accumulation of rounding errors.